allansson/functional-programming-in-csharp/PITCHME.md

-## Functional design patterns for the lazy C# programmer
+## Functional programming for the lazy C# programmer
 ##### <span style="font-family:Helvetica Neue; font-weight:bold">The power of functions today!</span>

 ---